Stand with Ukraine flag

 Doc info icon

-On the machine, where remote UDP Integration is running, port 11560 must be opened for incoming connections - nc utility must be able to connect to UDP socket.
-In case you are running it locally, it should be fine without any additional changes.
+On the machine, running remote UDP Integration, port 11560 must be opened for incoming connections—the nc utility must be able to connect to he UDP socket.
+If you are running it locally, it should be fine without any additional changes.

 Create Converter templates